Leedehai/typst-physics/README.md

 These items seem to need Typst's language support:

 1. Isotopes:
-  * A better way to align the subscripts and supscripts at the right, not at the left.
+  * A better way to align the subscripts and superscripts to the right.
   Currently it uses an embedded table to achieve that, but it feels rather heavy weight.
 2. Dirac braket notations:
   * Reduce the horizontal space of the inner divider.